tomazweiss/roracle_docker/README.md

 - https://www.oracle.com/database/technologies/roracle-downloads.html

 A free Oracle account may be required for access.
-Depending on your Oracle in R installations, different package versions may be needed.
+Depending on your Oracle and R installations, different package versions may be needed.